Alan Kirmayer, DVM — Chief of Staff

 Lisa Whalen, DVM

-Dr. Whalen joined our staff in August of 2007.
-She completed her undergraduate degree in Nova Scotia and attended one of only four veterinary schools in Canada.
+Dr. Lisa Whalen joined our staff in August of 2007.
+She earned an undergraduate degree in Nova Scotia and attended one of only four veterinary schools in Canada.
 Following graduation from the Atlantic Veterinary College on Prince Edward Island, Dr. Whalen relocated to Pennsylvania to commence general practice in veterinary medicine and has been practicing in the area since 2000.
-She has experience in internal medicine, oncology, soft tissue surgery, dentistry, ultrasonography and endoscopy.
+She has extensive experience in general medicine, general surgery, oncologic surgery, acupuncture, and pain management.

 Dr. Whalen is currently accepting patients in these disciplines, providing general preventive care, as well as consulting on more complex medical and surgical cases.
 She completed extensive training in veterinary acupuncture and is now accepting new patients for acupuncture therapy.